john-kurkowski/tldextract/README.md

 This module is based on the chosen answer from [this StackOverflow question on the matter](http://stackoverflow.com/questions/569137/how-to-get-domain-name-from-url/569219#569219).

+## Installation

+    $ pip install tldextract

 # Public API

 I know it's just one method, but I've needed this functionality in a few projects and programming languages, so I've uploaded [`tldextract` to App Engine](http://tldextract.appspot.com/).
-Just pass in the URL you want parsed like so:
+Just hit it with your favorite HTTP client with the URL you want parsed like so:

     $ curl "http://tldextract.appspot.com/api/extract?url=http://www.bbc.co.uk/foo/bar/baz.html"
     {"domain": "bbc", "subdomain": "www", "tld": "co.uk"}